mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # Enable EXPERIMENTAL boss bar compass
   # Only for 1.9+ servers
   BossBar: false
-  # When set to true then by default player will see bossbar compass, to hide it they will need to use /togglecompass
-  # When set to false bossbar compass will not show up until player uses /togglecompass
-  DefaultState: true
   # Requires to hold compass in had to see it
   RequireCompass: false
   # Compass update interval in milliseconds